inbarsv/Singler/README.md

-# snigler
+# Singler
-App that similar to Tinder
+An app that mimics Tinder, made for practicing Vue.js.